MSc ManagementFind a programme

 |Faculty||Faculty of Social Sciences and Law|

 |Start date||September 2021|

-This is an intensive, one-year, master’s-level conversion programme for graduates from a wide range of subject backgrounds; it is not necessary to have any prior academic or practical experience in business or management.
-It will appeal to students who want to complement their first degrees with wider business knowledge and who aspire to management-level roles within their chosen industry and profession.
+Our intensive one-year MSc Management with a specialism in Leadership, Strategy and Change is for graduates from a wide range of subject backgrounds.
+It is not necessary to have any prior academic or practical experience in business or management.
+This programme is for students who aspire to management-level and leadership roles within their chosen industry.